-There will be a cook for the event.
 If your child has any specific dietary requirements, please note down on the health form (i.e. allergies, lactose intolerant).
-Except for the bus ride up, youth do not need to bring any food with them.
+Except for the bus ride up (please pack a light lunch), youth do not need to bring any food with them.